alco/ExReminder/README.md

 Notice how our `Event` module doesn't depend on the server module or any other module for that matter.
 All it does is provide an interface for spawning new event processes and cancelling them.
-This approach makes it easy to test the Event module separately and make sure eveything works as expected.
+This approach makes it easy to test the `Event` module in isolation and make sure eveything works as expected.

-Open the `test_event.exs` file and paste its contents into a running `iex` instance.
-Make sure everything works as expected: the `iex` process successfully receives a `{ :done, "Event" }` message from the first spawned event process.
-Then we create another event with a bigger timeout value and cancel it before the timeout runs out.
-Play around with it a little, spawning multiple events and using the provided `flush` function to check that you receive reminders from the spawned events.
+Launch `iex` inside the project's directory, then open the `test_event.exs` file and paste its contents into the running Elixir shell.
+Make sure everything is working as expected: the `iex` process successfully receives a `{ :done, "Event" }` message from the first spawned event process.
+Then we create another event with a larger timeout value and cancel it before the timeout runs out.
+Play around with it for a while, spawning multiple events and using the provided `flush` function to check that you receive reminders from the spawned events.

 Once you're satisfied with the result, move on to the next section where we're going to take a closer look at the event server.